eitanrait/spring-app/README.md

 DatabaseClient.java :

-	- This class contains all the needed methods to create tables, insert entries, and query the DB
+	- Contains all the required methods to create tables, insert entries, and query the DB

-	- The autowired JdbcTemplate connects the Spring application to the PostgreSQL DB and executes SQL operations
+	- The autowired JdbcTemplate connects the Spring application to the data source (PostgreSQL DB) and executes SQL operations

 	- Two tables are created: